Stella von Schöneberg: Career

 Stèlla, signed with B12 Records to release her initial album, Cosmic Energy, in 2010.

-In 2013, DJ Prithvi, Asia's youngest DJ, and Von Schöneberg cooperated on the single album Beat the Box, a song which was released in India for a tour.
+In 2013, DJ Prithvi, Asia's youngest DJ and Stèlla cooperated on the single album "Beat the Box", a song which was released for an India Tour.

 In 2014, Asha Puthli supported her album WOT feat.
 Misteralf vs. Stefano Ravasini at WMC/Miami, signed by Cult Note Rec./IT.
 The album ranked #4 on the iTunes house-music-charts in Europe and hit #26 at the Billboard Dance40 chart USA.

 In 2015, Stèlla von Schöneberg signed with Proton Music Inc. based in San Francisco USA for her further album releases.

 "Roomservice", released in March 2015, was included on the album Souling Move Records/Spain and was later released in November as an exclusive release by Proton Music Inc. Stèlla von Schöneberg composed the music and lyrics, while the track was mixed and arranged by Konstatinos Pantzis.